What Makes a Great Email Marketing Analytics Report

 Groundwork to Cover Before Creating an Email Marketing Analytics Report

-Creating an email marketing analytics report is just one piece of the puzzle.
+Creating an email report is just one piece of the puzzle.
 You don’t want to end up in a situation where you’ve created a visually-pleasing report only to realize that you completely missed meeting your client’s goals.

 Here are some actionable steps to put in motion before creating a report.